m-lab/website/_posts/blog/2023-08-28-wehe-bigquery-announcement.md

 ## Community Call

-To learn more about Wehe, please join us at our monthly M-Lab community call on October 5th, 2023 at 11am EDT (link to registration).
+To learn more about Wehe, please join us at our monthly M-Lab community call on October 5th, 2023 at 11am EDT (link to registration)[https://us02web.zoom.us/j/81069975204?pwd=VVdTOFVYTElVc1huQVVSUzJERXdndz09].
 The call will be recorded for those who cannot attend.

 ## Acknowledgement